 Our primary focus is to achieve an attractive long-term, risk-adjusted return for our stockholders.
 Competition to attract and retain high-credit-quality tenants remains intense due to general economic conditions.
-At the same time, several large leases at our properties expired in the past year or are scheduled to expire over the next two years.
+At the same time, several large leases at our properties expired in the past year or are scheduled to expire over the next eighteen months.
 In some cases we have had to accept lower market driven rental rates and grant larger tenant improvement packages to renew leases or secure new tenants than a stronger economic climate might have produced.
-We expect the commencement of certain recently executed leases with lower rental rates and the downtime we will experience while re-tenanting certain properties to put pressure on 2012 cash flow.
-As a result, our board of directors declared a quarterly dividend for the first quarter of 2012 of \$0.20 per share which approximates our estimated annual taxable income of \$0.80 per share.
+The sale of the 35 West Wacker Drive building in Chicago, Illinois during the fourth quarter of 2011, the commencement of certain recently executed leases with lower rental rates and the downtime we are experiencing while re-tenanting certain properties has put pressure on 2012 cash flow.
+As a result, our board of directors lowered our quarterly dividend beginning with the first quarter of 2012 to \$0.20 per share, or \$0.80 per share on an annualized basis.

 The amount and form of payment (cash or stock issuance) of future dividends to be paid to our stockholders will continue to be largely dependent upon (i) the amount of cash generated from our operating activities; (ii) our expectations of future cash flows; (iii) our determination of near-term cash needs for debt repayments and selective acquisitions of new properties; (iv) the timing of significant expenditures for tenant improvements and general property capital improvements; (v) long-term payout ratios for comparable companies; (vi) our ability to continue to access additional sources of capital, including potential sales of our properties; and (vii) the amount required to be distributed to maintain our status as a REIT.
-Given the fluctuating nature of cash flows and expenditures, we may periodically borrow funds on a short-term basis to cover timing differences in cash collections and cash receipts.
+Given the fluctuating nature of cash flows and expenditures, we may periodically borrow funds on a short-term basis to cover timing differences in cash receipts and cash disbursements.